Fred Hutchinson: Legacy

 Wrote Brosnan in 1959: "Most ballplayers respect Hutch.
 In fact, many of them admire him, which is even better than liking him.
 He seems to have a tremendous inner power that a player can sense.
 When Hutch gets a grip on things it doesn't seem probable that he's going to lose it.
 He seldom blows his top at a player, seldom panics in a game, usually lets the players work out of their own troubles if possible."

 Said future Hall of Famer Stan Musial in 1957: "If I ever hear a player say he can't play for Hutch, then I'll know he can't play for anybody."
 Jim Delsing played under Hutchinson with the Tigers.
 "I would describe him as very sincere, very frank, very loyal to the players, and very involved with the players.
 I think everybody really liked playing for him.
 Hutch was not rehired after the 1954 season, and the next year we played for Bucky Harris.
 Fred was always more involved with the players.
 I thought he was an excellent manager.
 The manager makes a lot of difference."

 In honor of his achievements with Buffalo, Hutchinson became a charter member of the Buffalo Baseball Hall of Fame in 1985.

 On December 24, 1999, the Seattle Post-Intelligencer named Hutchinson Seattle's Athlete of the 20th Century.

-Meanwhile, the Fred Hutchinson Cancer Research Center continues to make news as a cancer treatment hub — in medical and baseball circles.
+Meanwhile, the Fred Hutchinson Cancer Center continues to make news as a cancer treatment hub — in medical and baseball circles.
 When Boston Red Sox rookie left-handed pitcher Jon Lester, a Washington native, was diagnosed with anaplastic large cell lymphoma during the 2006 season, he chose to undergo chemotherapy at the Seattle facility.
 Coming full circle, on November 11, 2008, Lester — a 16-game winner and postseason pitching star — was chosen as the winner of the 2008 Hutch Award.

 All of the end plates of the rows of seats at Seattle's T-Mobile Park are embossed with a likeness of Hutchinson.